MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplaycapabilities_powerreportingtype.md

 # Windows.Devices.PointOfService.LineDisplayCapabilities.PowerReportingType

 ## -description
-Indicates the type of power reporting supported by the line display.
+Gets the type of power reporting supported by the line display.

 ## -property-value
 This property can have one of the following values: